ericz99/focusnow.ai/README.md

     pnpm run dev
     ```

 3. Open your browser and navigate to `http://localhost:3000/app/dashboard` to see the application in action.
+But you will need to login and create and account to see the application in action.

+4. You must upload resume and/or cover letters, create an job application you're applying for, then create a new copilot session, and finally you can launch it.

+5. After launching you will meet with an configuration page where you have to select a chrome tab to listen audio from, and this is important because you want to transcribe incoming audio data from that chrome tab, to get any response back from copilot.

+6. After you selected, just click continue, then run start.

 ## License